MelissaDTH/marketplace-webshop/README.md

 - The webshop contains a **homepage**, where different categories are shown
 - These categories can be visited by clicking on them or using the navbar
 - The products on the webshop are divided in **six categories**.
 Each category has its own page with the corresponding products and information
+- On the category page, **logged in users can add a product** with a form to sell an item
 - The products all have their own **details page**
 - A product can also be **commented** on, these are shown on the details page
   * These comments were initially in the original exam, but I kept them in to showcase my algorithm that I wrote for it